 My favorite way of enjoying these whole wheat rolls is with honey.
 Just a little is enough.
 These rolls are already slightly sweetened with honey, but they’re not that sweet.
 Totally acceptable for sandwiches!

-Got leftover Turkey?
+Got leftover turkey?
 Put it in here and rejoice. :D Turkey leftovers won’t be that boring anymore!
-Or maybe that’s just me who dislikes a huge amount of leftovers?

 I’ve halved the recipe before but I always regret it.
-Since the wheat rolls stay good for so long, there’s no need to halve the recipe.
-And you can always pop them in the fridge and reheat in the microwave if needed!
+Since these wheat rolls stay good for so long, there’s no need to halve the recipe.
+And you can always pop them in the fridge and reheat in the microwave if needed.

 You could also freeze half of the dough and make them into cinnamon buns later, which I highly recommend doing.
 They’ll no doubt be the fluffiest 100% whole grain cinnamon rolls you ever have.